lukasdchang/RFR-Telemetry/README.md

     - Easily insert new data to be analyzed by putting the CSV file in the same directory as this assuming it is formatted all the same
     - Select a file to be analyzed
     - Select a command:
-        - Print graphs
+        - Plot on matplotlib
+            - Allows you to print the graph of many different types of data and compare using matplotlib
+        - Plot on plotly
-            - Allows you to print the graph of many different types of data
+            - Allows you to print the graph of many different types of data using matplotlib
         - Calculate Distance Driven
             - Calulated by finding the integral of front left wheel speed by time
         - Max & Min of data